DextroMarketing/Dextromarketingreplit/replit.md

 # Overview

-Nexus Agency is a modern marketing agency website that specializes in web design and AI integration services.
-The application is built as a full-stack web platform showcasing the agency's portfolio, services, and capabilities through an interactive, engaging interface.
-The site demonstrates cutting-edge design trends with AI-powered features and focuses on lead generation, portfolio presentation, and establishing brand authority in the web design and AI space.
+Dextro Marketing is a specialized digital marketing agency website focused exclusively on construction and home improvement businesses.
+The application is built as a full-stack web platform that helps contractors dominate local search results and convert more estimates into signed contracts.
+The site features construction-specific design elements, local SEO optimization, emergency service capture systems, and lead generation tools tailored for contractors, plumbers, roofers, and home improvement professionals.

 # User Preferences